inertialsense/inertial-sense-sdk/CLTool/readme.txt

    $ make

-4. Add current user to the "dialout" group in order to read and write to the USB serial communication ports:
+4. If necessary, add current user to the "dialout" group to read and write to the USB serial communication ports.
+In some cases the Modem Manager must be disabled to prevent interference with serial communication.

    $ sudo usermod -a -G dialout $USER
    $ sudo usermod -a -G plugdev $USER
+   $ sudo systemctl disable ModemManager.service && sudo systemctl stop ModemManager.service
    (reboot computer)

 5. Run tool executable